 Logging in and looking at their balance or even just reviewing their annual statement can help build financial literacy.
 This could be especially valuable for building resilience with investing.
 If children and young people can see their investment fluctuate in value, they will be better able to cope when they’re older.
 It can be an emotional rollercoaster seeing the value of pensions and investments move up and down throughout working life.

-So whilst you might not feel inclined to start saving and investing on behalf of the kids, choosing not to could be something to regret later.
-A little bit of planning now could reap rewards in the future.
+So whilst you might not feel inclined to start saving and investing on behalf of the kids, choosing not to could be something you regret later.